humdrum-tools/vhv-documentation/humdrum/percussion/index.md

 If notes are not pitched, but also not fully unpitched, the marker `RR` can be used to indicate that a note is partially pitched.
-This is useful for instruments such as <a target="_blank" href="https://www.youtube.com/watch?v=7otWy6LcaRA">rototoms</a>
+This is useful for instruments such as tom-toms or <a target="_blank" href="https://www.youtube.com/watch?v=7otWy6LcaRA">rototoms</a>
 where the drums are pitched from low to high.
 In this case the general pitch-height is useable for analysis rather than the notated